YahooArchive/mojito/docs/dev_guide/topics/mojito_run_dyn_defined_mojits.rst

 and ``body`` were defined in the configuration object passed to ``ac.composite.execute``, you could add the rendered content from those child mojit instances to the parent mojit's view template with the Handlebars expressions ``{{{header}}}``, ``{{{footer}}}``, and ``{{{body}}}`` as shown in the example view template below.
-The Handlebars expressions using triple curly braces insert unescaped HTML into the page.
+The Handlebars expressions using triple braces insert unescaped HTML into the page.

 .. code-block:: html